Member Initializer Lists

 Member initializer lists are dedicated to initializing our class members.

-Once we get familiar with the syntax, we will immediately understand what that part of the code is doing when reading other files.
+Once we get familiar with the syntax, this means we will immediately understand what that part of the code is doing when scanning through files.

 It's Sometimes Required